Dropout Neural Network Training Viewed from a Percolation Perspective: Breakdown of Dropout due to Percolation

 Therefore, the modified objective is similar, but is only dependent on $D_{\text{path}}(w)$, which contains all the information from the input \emph{and} output data.
 Therefore, this objective looks closer to the intended objective with the original filters, but removes the case that there is no path, which we do not want to optimise for.

-Ideally, we would like to move beyond \Cref{ass:4:zero_updates} and show that a percolation problem exists for general \glspl{NN} with biases and any dropout algorithm.
+Ideally, we would like to move beyond \zcref[S]{ass:4:zero_updates} and show that a percolation problem exists for general \glspl{NN} with biases and any dropout algorithm.
 This requires future research, as new mathematical tools are required for this.